mmfallacy/bountiful/README.md

 As a rudimentary measure of content moderation, each seller must maintain a satisfactory overall rating.
 Customers may leave public reviews on a seller's profile based on their experience.

 ## In Relation to the "New Normal"
-The Internet has proven itself to be an integral aspect of the modern lifestyle.
-Despite the disruptive consequences of a global pandemic, the Internet has further cemented its role as the unifying force that keeps the world connected.
+The pervasive consequences of a global pandemic have further cemented technology as an integral aspect of the modern lifestyle.
+In traversing this "New Normal", we must rely on the power of technology to keep us connected despite the implementation of social distancing measures.

+With that said, Bountiful provides a competitive digital platform for empowering the customer as the utmost priority.
+In the "New Normal", gone are the days when customers have to manually search for the best deals themselves—such as in the case of malls and traditional e-commerce platforms.
+At Bountiful, modern technology allows us to foster a platform where the customer is treated like royalty.
+After all, the Filipino people deserve no less.

 # Building from Source
 The front-end prototype was developed with [Node.js v15](https://nodejs.org/en/blog/release/v15.3.0/) using the [React framework](https://reactjs.org) for JavaScript.
 Instead of NPM, we used [Classic Yarn](https://classic.yarnpkg.com/lang/en/) as our package manager.